sara-19992/Mastering-JavaScript-in-20-Days/Day11.md

 instanceof use to check a kind of object, not effect of manually setting the prototype to a new object like constructor

-### Object Inherits
+### Object Inherits & Mixin
+#### Inherits
 - object inherits its prototype directly from the constructor function that created it.
--  When an object inherits its prototype from another object, it also inherits the supertype's constructor property.
+- when an object inherits its prototype from another object, it also inherits the supertype's constructor property.
-- Override Inherited Methods
+- override Inherited Methods.
+#### Mixin
+- there are cases when inheritance is not the best solution.
+Inheritance does not work well for unrelated objects.
+- for unrelated objects, it's better to use mixins.
+A mixin allows other objects to use a collection of functions.

 ## Coding Exercises
 ### 156.[Create a Basic JavaScript Object](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/object-oriented-programming/create-a-basic-javascript-object)